 The first and primary purpose of play is to help create the formative attachments a child requires.
 The primary purpose of traditional culture was to protect this kind of play.
 In the absence of such a culture, we now need to take matters into our own hands, creating a culture of attachment-serving play to both create and preserve the relationships our children need.
 We explore customs and rituals that can serve this purpose - at home, at school, and even in our marriages.

 This course is not yet available for study in an online format.
-It is currently being offered as the first section of the onsite Advanced Intensive on Play, scheduled next in Montreal in July 2018 and Berlin in September 2018.
+It is currently being offered as the first section of the onsite Advanced Intensive on Play, scheduled next in Berlin in September 2018.
 Please consult the Events Calendar for details.

 Tamara Strijack has been a member of the Neufeld Institute Faculty since its inception.
 She comes to this role with a strong academic background, experience in university teaching, and a professional involvement in treatment and parent consulting.